tylergrinn/tygr-router/README.md

 The router needs to be defined exactly the same for your sass code and javascript.
 The easiest way to do that is to use the [node-sass-json-importer](https://www.npmjs.com/package/node-sass-json-importer) and define your router in a separate file that can be loaded by both sass and javascript.
 You can see an example of this in the `demo` folder.

-The router definition must export a variable named `router` or, if using json, have a top level key named `router`.
+The router definition must export a variable named `router` or, if using json, have a top-level key named `router`.
 Within that variable, the following properties are available:

 _All absolute paths should begin with '/' and all relative paths should not_